Learn strategies for year-end gifts that can help reduce taxes come filing time.

 - Supported by a canceled check, credit card receipt or written communication from the charity if they’re under $250,

 - Substantiated by the charity if they’re $250 or more, or

 - Made to a qualified charitable organization

-In 2018, deductions for cash gifts to public charities can’t exceed 60% of your adjusted gross income (AGI).
+In 2020, you can elect to deduct cash gifts to public charities, up to 100% of your adjusted gross income (AGI).
 The AGI limit is 30% for cash donations to non-operating private foundations.
-Contributions in excess of the applicable AGI limit can be
+Contributions in excess of the applicable AGI limit can be carried

 Appreciated publicly traded stock that you’ve held for more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains